 You should not ignore the claim.
 If you do not file a Statement of Defence, you may be noted in default which has a number of consequences including the potential of the full amount of the claim being proven against you without notice.

 A lawyer is in the best position to advise you on how you should respond to a Statement of Claim, and which documents must be served and filed with the court.
-If you need assistance with a claim click here.

 What is a prenup or marriage contract?

 A “Prenup” or Prenuptial Agreement in Canada is a legally binding contract entered into before marriage.
 In some provinces and territories, the term Prenuptial Agreement is commonly referred to as a Domestic Contract or a Marriage Contract.

 Two persons who intend to marry may enter into an Agreement which sets out their respective rights and obligations under the marriage or upon separation or termination of the marriage.
 The Agreement must be in writing, signed by the parties and witnessed.
 When drafting a Prenuptial Agreement or Marriage Contract, full and frank financial disclosure is imperative.
 These Agreements may deal with a broad range of matters, including the ownership or division of property, support obligations and “any other matter”.
 However, issues concerning custody of or access to children are not included in the Prenuptial Agreement or Marriage Contract.

 It is strongly advised that you have your lawyer review these types of Agreements before you sign them.

 What is required if I am separated and travelling outside of the country with our children?